Mid-Semester Course Analysis (MSCA) Program

 Briefly, the CTL consultant will connect with the instructor, then spend about 30 minutes working with the students during class.
 The students will work in small groups to answer the following questions:

-- How are you helping your learning in this course?
+- What are you doing that helps your learning in this course?

-- How are you hindering your learning in this course?
+- What are you doing that hinders your learning in this course?

-- What could you do to improve your learning in this course?
+- What could you be doing to improve your learning in this course?

-- What helps you learn in this course?
+- What helps your learning in this course?

 - What hinders your learning in this course?